esther3587/Iceberg_Classifier/README.md

 In this competition, you’re challenged to build an algorithm that automatically identifies if a remotely sensed target is a ship or iceberg.
 Improvements made will help drive the costs down for maintaining safe working conditions.

+## Keras with Tensorflow backend

+For this project I use keras package for easy stacking several CNN layers in my training model.
+I used 4 convolutional layers with maxpooling and dropout, 2 dense layers, 1 flatten layer, and 1 sigmoid layer.
+Here I use Adam Optimizer and binary_crossentropy loss.

+## Required package ##

+- keras
+- numpy
+- pandas
+- h5py
+- sklearn